falondarville/python-exercises/readme.md

-## Python Exercises
+## Python Exercises and Reference Guide

 This is a set of Python exercises used to learn the language.
 These exercises were coded alongside Colt Steele's Python course on Udemy.
+All notes are based on the material learned in the course.
+Please see link at the top of the repo to purchase the course on Udemy.

 ### List Methods